 That’s why when people ask me how to long to stay in London, 4 days is the minimum.
 With four days in London, you can cover most of the cities main attractions, including parks and museums.
 But you’ll also have some time to wander off the beaten path and discover some of the more unusual things to do in London.

-With this in mind, I’m confident that if you follow my suggested 4 Day London itinerary, you’ll feel like you’ve experienced the very best of what the city has to offer.
-At the same time, it will leave you with a thirst for more, enticing you back to the city time and time again.
+With this in mind, I’m confident that if you follow my suggested London itinerary, you’ll feel like you’ve experienced the very best of what the city has to offer.

 Where to Stay in London

 There are several factors to consider when choosing where to stay in London.
-For example, your budget is likely to be the most prevalent one.
+I imagine your budget is likely to be the most prevalent one.
 It’s no secret that London is an expensive city.
 So while staying in central London is ideal for sightseeing, it’s not going to be your most budget-friendly option.

 Here’s a brief overview of the best neighbourhoods to stay in London: